-Р age 7 7 Mark Scheme Syllabus Paper F ~3~ 1 Cambridge International AS/A Level - May/June 2016 9608 11
+Page 7 Mark Scheme Syllabus Paper Cambridge International AS/A Level - May/June 2016 9608 12

-8 (a) (i) Database Management System [1] (ii) One mark for identifying the way in which the data security is ensufor a further description. red, and on e mark Maximum of two marks per method.
+8 (a) (i) Database Management System

+(ii) One mark for identifying the way in which the data security is ensured, and one mark for a further description.

+Maximum of two marks per method.
 Maximum of two methods.

-[4] Issue usernames and passwords stops unauthorised access to the data any further expansion e.g. strong passwords / passwords regularly etc should be c hanged Access rights / privileges so that only relevant staff / certain usernames can read/ed data can be read only, or full access / read, write and delete any relevant example e.g. only class tutors can edit details group Create (regular / scheduled) backups in case of loss/damage to the live data a copy is available any relevant example e.g. backing up the attendance regiseeach day and storing the data off-site/to a separate device end of Encryption of data if there is unauthorised access to the data it cannot be und decryption key any relevant example e.g. personal details of pupils are er sent over the Internet to examination boards Definition of different views composed of one or more tables controls the scope of the data accessible to authorised use any relevant example e.g. teachers can only see their class Usage monitoring / logging of activity creation of an audit /activity log records the use of the data in the database / records opera all users / all access to the data any relevant example, e.g. Track who changed a student's sses ations perfo rmed by (iii) Two points from: [2] Set up search criteria To find / retrieve / return the data that matches the criteria Any relevant example e.g. find pupils who were absent on a particular term of the second sec articular day
+- Issue usernames and passwords... - o stops unauthorised access to the data - o any further expansion e.g. strong passwords / passwords should be changed regularly etc... - Access rights / privileges... - so that only relevant staff / certain usernames can read/edit certain parts of the data - o can be read only, or full access / read, write and delete - any relevant example e.g. only class tutors can edit details of pupils in their tutor group - Create (regular / scheduled) backups... - o in case of loss/damage to the live data a copy is available - any relevant example e.g. backing up the attendance registers at the end of each day and storing the data off-site/to a separate device - Encryption of data... - if there is unauthorised access to the data it cannot be understood // needs a decryption key - any relevant example e.g. personal details of pupils are encrypted before being sent over the Internet to examination boards - Definition of different views... - composed of one or more tables - controls the scope of the data accessible to authorised users - o any relevant example e.g. teachers can only see their classes - Usage monitoring / logging of activity... - creation of an audit /activity log - records the use of the data in the database / records operations performed by all users / all access to the data - o any relevant example, e.g. Track who changed a student's grade

+(iii) Two points from:

+- Set up search criteria - To find / retrieve / return the data that matches the criteria - Any relevant example e.g. find pupils who were absent on a particular day

+Page 8 Mark Scheme Syllabus Paper Cambridge International AS/A Level - May/June 2016 9608 12

+(iv) Three points from:

-Page 8 Mark Scheme Syllabus Paper Cambridge International AS/A Level - May/June 2016 9608 11 (i /) Three points from: [3] By storing data in (separate) linked tables data redundancy is reduced / data duplication is controlled Compatibility / data integrity issues are reduced as data only needs to be updated once / is only stored once.
-Unwanted or accidental deletion of linked data is prevented as the DBMS will flag an error.
-Program - data dependence is overcome.
-Changes made to the structure of the data have little effect on existing programs.
-Ad-hoc / complex queries can be more easily made as the DBMS will have a query language/ QBE form.
-Unproductive maintenance is eliminated as changes only need (rather than changing multiple programs).
-Fields can be added or removed without any effect on existing use these fields).
-Security / privacy of the data is improved as each application of fields it needs.
-There is better control of data integrity as the DBMS (uses its perform validation checks on data entered. programs (only has acc that do not ess to the (b) (i Two points from: The Primary Key in CLASS is ClassID The Foreign Key of CLASS-GROUP is ClassID.
-The Primary Key of CLASS is also included in CLASS-GROUP a (which links to CLASS table) as a Foreigr [2] Key, (ii Many-to-one [1] (iii One mark per statement.
-Several statements may be on the same SELECT StudentID, FirstName FROM STUDENT WHERE TutorGroup = "10B" // WHERE (TutorGroup = "10B") ORDER BY LastName ASC; [4]
+- By storing data in (separate) linked tables data redundancy is reduced / data duplication is controlled... - Compatibility / data integrity issues are reduced as data only needs to be updated once / is only stored once. - Unwanted or accidental deletion of linked data is prevented as the DBMS will flag an error. - Program data dependence is overcome. - Changes made to the structure of the data have little effect on existing programs. - Ad-hoc / complex queries can be more easily made as the DBMS will have a query language/ QBE form. - Unproductive maintenance is eliminated as changes only need to be made once (rather than changing multiple programs). - Fields can be added or removed without any effect on existing programs (that do not use these fields). - Security / privacy of the data is improved as each application only has access to the fields it needs. - There is better control of data integrity as the DBMS (uses its Data Dictionary) to perform validation checks on data entered.

+(b) (i) Two points from:

+- The Primary Key in CLASS is ClassID

+- The Foreign Key of CLASS-GROUP is ClassID.

+- The Primary Key of CLASS is also included in CLASS-GROUP as a Foreign Key, (which links to CLASS table)

+(ii) Many-to-one [1]

+(iii) One mark per statement.
+Several statements may be on the same line.

+SELECT StudentID, FirstName

+FROM STUDENT

+WHERE TutorGroup = "10B" // WHERE (TutorGroup = "10B")

+ORDER BY LastName ASC;

-Page 9 Mark Scheme Syllabus Paper Cambridge International AS/A Level - May/June 2016 9608 11
+Page 9 Mark Scheme Syllabus Paper Cambridge International AS/A Level - May/June 2016 9608 12